 Other articles you want to read

-- The police certificate does not meet the criteria laid down by CIC.
+- The police verification does not match the CIC criteria.

-- The certificate does not cover you for the full period of your stay in the country.
+- The certificate fails to cover the maximum time of stay in the country.

 How difficult it is for you to get a police clearance certificate varies from country to country.
 Make sure you go through the most appropriate and official process for getting the certificate, else it may be rejected by the CIC – and your time, effort and money will go waste!